 A traditional high-quality leather used in fine bindings.
-It is long-lasting and its suppleness increases with use.
-Cambridge calfskin bindings use only top-grain leather.
+It is long-lasting, and its suppleness increases with use.

-Leather taken from a split calfskin, slightly thinner than other grades and therefore flexible and soft even when new.
-A French Morocco binding offers high-quality real leather at an economical price
+Leather taken from a split calfskin or split cowhide, slightly thinner than other premium grades, it offers high-quality real leather at an economical price.

 A superior grade to French Morocco leather, tanned to approach the quality and feel of full-grain calfskin leather.

 The paper traditionally used for the best quality Bibles.
-The name is now generally used for papers that weigh less than 30 grams per square meter
+Real India paper is no longer used, and the name is now generally used for papers that weigh less than 30 grams per square meter (GSM).

 A Bible that includes cross-references to guide the reader to other parts of the Bible where similar subjects are treated.
 Footnotes also give variant readings of the text.
 Reference editions often include a concordance, maps and other study material.